 2. If the erasure process hasn't finished after a while and your cursor becomes a spinning ball, don't do any operation.
 Just wait until the process finished.

 Alternatively, you can also open Finder > Applications > Utilities > Disk Utility after you've installed iBoysoft NTFS for Mac on your Mac.
 Then select your drive in Disk Utility, click Erase, and then choose Windows NTFS as its file system.

-If you forgot to back up your data before formatting your APFS/HFS+ drive to NTFS, iBoysoft Data Recovery for Mac is a good helper to recover lost data.
+If you forgot to back up your data before formatting your APFS/HFS+ drive to NTFS, iBoysoft Data Recovery Software for Mac is a good helper to recover lost data.

 Format NTFS drives on Mac using Boot Camp Assistant

 Boot Camp Assistant is used to install Windows 10 on your Intel-based Mac, and then lets you switch between macOS and Windows when restarting your Mac.